Butler County Courthouse (Ohio): History

 Butler County was established in 1803 from a section of Hamilton County.
 The county seat selected was Hamilton and the first courthouse was built 1806 and the second in 1817 on the site of the present structure.
 When the county realized that the courthouse was too small for the population, a new plan by D.W.
 Gibbs and was designed in the Second Empire style with features from the Italianate style.

 County officials laid the building's cornerstone on October 29, 1885.
 As county funds were insufficient for construction, contracts could not be let until enabling legislation for bond issuance had been passed by the Ohio General Assembly; the necessary legislation was sponsored by George F. Elliott, the senator from Butler County.
 When originally built, the courthouse centered on a four-part clock tower, which was replaced by a smaller tower with a dome after the original tower collapsed in a 1912 fire.
 The 1912 tower remains in place, minus the dome, which fell prey to lightning in the 1920s.

 Exterior

 The main entrance is reached by stairs which enter into a covered porch.
 Above the porch is a high design arch supported by Ionic columns.
 This arch in turn holds a pediment capped with an urn.
 The mansard-roof gives way to a central tower.
 The original tower was once four-tiered, domed, and capped with a statue of Justice.
 This was destroyed in a fire in 1912 when the tower collapsed.
 It was replaced shortly thereafter with a massive tower and dome designed by local architect Frederick Mueller, but the dome was removed in 1926 after it was struck by lightning.
 The octagonal tower remains and contains a four-faced clock and is topped with eight spires around the top.

-When Butler County constructed the Government Services Center in 1999, architecture firm Lorenze and Williams replicated the green octagonal roof on top of the 11-story tower.
+When Butler County constructed the Government Services Center in 1999, architecture firm Lorenze and Williams (now LWC Inc.) replicated the green octagonal roof on top of the 11-story tower.